Kamil Ekim Alptekin: Early life and education

-Alptekin was born in Uyghur family.
-His father Ekim was a local businessman from Kashgar, his mother Khadidja, a housewife, was from Hotan.
-Kamil was raised mostly in the Netherlands, his parents having left Turkey after the 1980 Turkish coup d'état, when he was 4.
+Alptekin was born in Ankara.
+His father Mustafa Sevinç was a bureaucrat, and his mother Zehra, a teacher.
+Kamil Ekim was born in Ankara but mostly raised in the Netherlands, his parents left Turkey in 1981, when Alptekin was 4.
 He studied law and economics at Utrecht University, graduating in 2001.

 Career

 He received a nine-month fellowship to work as a staffer on the United States House Committee on Foreign Affairs and for Representative Tom Lantos.
 He later worked for the Democrats 66 parliamentary group at the States General of the Netherlands in The Hague.
 He held a one year fellowship at the INTERPOL Counter-Terrorism Fusion Centre in Lyon.
 He was a senior fellow with the Humanity in Action non-profit, and founder of the Frieda Menco Foundation.

 In 2005 Alptekin began a business providing counter-terrorism equipment and consulting services to the government of Turkey, including video surveillance cameras for police helicopters.
 He is involved in real estate development along the Bosphorus Strait in Istanbul.

 He serves as an Honorary Consul to the Republic of Albania.